Netherlands3D/Netherlands3D.github.io/docs/docs/developers/guides/loading-a-custom-project-file.md

-# Loading a Custom Project File
+# Loading your own customized default Project

 In the Netherlands3D application, a default file named **`ProjectTemplate.nl3d`** is used.
 This file is located in the **`StreamingAssets`** folder and is loaded at application startup.
 It defines the default settings, such as the